wztbxl/DiHadronCorr_4Boarding_simu/README.md

 2024.2.20
 - DiHardon_Simulation_2 submit case7

+2024.2.28
+- DiHardon_Simulation_2 submit case11

 ## working log
 2024.2.21
 case7 does not seem to have boarding now, is there some issue when doing the scaling?

+2024.2.28
+Now, the baseline is zhengliang's sharp peak.
+The plan is to reproduce this sharp peak.
+If case 11 can not repeat this, the plan is
+- Ask Zheng liang what his pythia setting is and try to reproduce his result with this.
+- if can not repeat, check the code and find the part of STAR detector effect setting.

+## work plan
+Simulate the data with this setting:
+- Zhengliang's sharp peak
+- case 1
+- case 3
+- case 4
+- case 5
+- case 6
+- case 6 with $k_{T}$ = 0.5
+- case 6 with $k_{T}$ = 1

+after simulating all of these cases, calculate the width of away side peak and get the ratio to the pp sample(or baseline sample)